LawrenceGlenn/Exploration_of_Patent_Data/README.md

 ![alt text](/img/jaccard_err_section_H.png "")

+The reconstruction error indicates that no matter how many topics the words are sliced into the amount of diffierentiation gained improves by the same amount.

+The jaccard similarity measure how different two sets are.
+There is an increase in similarity of the topics at 8 so 7 topics was selected but other numbers can be equally valid.

 once a number of topics is selected the model with that many topics can be analyzed for what it represents

 # Visualization